 At Panella Law Firm we have handled a variety of criminal cases for those facing life sentences to underage drinking charges.
 We give each case our full attention to prevent our clients from suffering lifelong consequences, sometimes due to the mistakes of others and unnecessary prosecution.
 We work tirelessly so our clients receive the best possible outcome and we are ready to hear the details of your case.

-We are experienced in criminal and family law and the results we have gained from clients are the best examples.
+We are an experienced criminal defense law firm and family law practice, and the results we have gained from clients are the best examples.
 Continue scrolling the page to view past results.
 If you or someone you care about needs help call Panella Law Firm now.

 After a battle of more than four years, an immunity (Stand Your Ground) hearing, and a lengthy appellate process, the truth has prevailed and the appellate court has dismissed the charges against John forever.
 In fact, he is immune from prosecution meaning he never should have been arrested in the first place.
 Yes, indeed, this is better than “not guilty;” John is actually innocent of that which he was accused.

 On a personal note, four years ago I (Mike) had to quit my job to open Panella Law Firm to take this case.
 We have been met with opposition at every turn, including from the trial court and the elected Sheriff himself, but it is finally over.
 I am very happy for John and hope he can rebuild his life after this long and difficult journey.
 I also wish nothing but the best for the upstanding deputy who was injured in this unfortunate scenario.
 It is truly a miracle everyone is alive.
 Thank God.

 This was a team effort and I am thankful to everyone who contributed to this outstanding result to save a falsely accused man’s life.